jsliang/pelican-fresh/README.md

 *   `HIDE_CATEGORIES_FROM_MENU = True`

     If you want to hide categories from menu, you can do so by setting `HIDE_CATEGORIES_FROM_MENU` to `True` in your configuration.

+*   `SHARETHIS_PUB_KEY = 'your ShareThis Pub Key'`

+    The Fresh theme allows you to use [ShareThis](http://www.sharethis.com/) for social plugins.

+    Find the **Pub Key** of your ShareThis Account in ShareThis's [Account Dashboard](http://www.sharethis.com/account/).
+Assign this ID to the `SHARETHIS_PUB_KEY` variable in your configuration, and two rows of social plugin buttons will appear before and after your article respectively.

 ## License